08 December 2023

 LACROIX

-The challenge is to reduce the carbon footprint of our products by starting by focusing on robustness/ lifespan, reducing weight and hazardous materials, reducing energy consumption …
+The challenge is to reduce the carbon footprint of our products by starting by focusing on durability, service life, weight reduction and hazardous materials, low energy consumption …

 By structuring a Group-wide approach, we aim to systematize and strengthen the practice of eco-design in all our activities.